dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/RestoreTable.md

 {% include splice_snippets/enterpriseonly_note.md %}

-Note that if the backup from which you are restoring was created with version 2.7.0.1924 (August 5, 2019) or later of Splice Machine, statistics for the table are also restored.
-This means that you don't need to use `analyze` to generate fresh statistics for the table immediately after restoring it.

 The table to which you are restoring must not already exist in the database; if it does, `RESTORE_TABLE` will not proceed.
-{: .noteNote}

 ## Syntax